AppDaemon/appdaemon/docs/DASHBOARD_INSTALL.rst

 -  ``recompile`` - set to anything to force a recompilation of the dashboard

-For example, the following url will load a dasboard called main with the obsidian skin:
+For example, the following url will load a dashboard called main with the obsidian skin:

 ::